 Technology – Students learn how to use contemporary hardware and software to create, engineer arrange and produce their own music.
 These hardware and software principles can be applied to other computer programs and physical engineering.

 We teach life skills (collaboration, social emotional awareness, feedback, troubleshooting, technology, time management) through the collaborative process of making original music, using computers.
 Changing young lives, one beat at a time.

-We’re an international, New York based, non-profit organization with a unique approach to music education.
+We’re an international, New York-based, non-profit organization with a unique approach to music education.
 Since 2008 we’ve worked with over 20 host institutions and music teachers to share our gift with more than 1,500 children around the world.

-We impart important life skills to kids through teaching team-based original song creation, using modern production tools.
+We have imparted important life skills to kids through teaching team-based original song creation, using modern production tools.
 While teaching kids how to read and write music is important, we want to teach them how to make something out of nothing, as a team.
 We want to teach them to use computers and record their own original songs.
 And it’s easier than you may think.

 Jāmin Gilbert – Executive Director